Don Haldane: Career

-He directed a large number of films for the NFB, including the On the Spot and Perspective series, and established the Westminister Films studio with partners Lee Gordon (his wife) and Roy Krost.
-Associated primarily with documentary films in his early career, he got his first chance to direct a feature film when Westminister Films partnered with Disney on Nikki: Wild Dog of the North, and directed Drylanders for the NFB the following year.
-With both the NFB and Westminister, he continued throughout his career to work on documentaries, feature films and television productions.
+He directed a large number of films for the NFB, including the On the Spot and Perspective series, and established the Westminster Films studio with partners Lee Gordon (his wife) and Roy Krost.
+Associated primarily with documentary films in his early career, he got his first chance to direct a feature film when Westminster Films partnered with Disney on Nikki: Wild Dog of the North, and directed Drylanders for the NFB the following year.
+With both the NFB and Westminster, he continued throughout his career to work on documentaries, feature films and television productions.

 He was a five-time Canadian Film Award winner for his work, receiving awards at the 8th Canadian Film Awards in 1956 for Saskatchewan Traveller, at the 12th Canadian Film Awards in 1960 for Bad Medicine, at the 16th Canadian Film Awards in 1964 for Land on the Move, at the 21st Canadian Film Awards in 1969 for Rye on the Rocks, and at the 23rd Canadian Film Awards in 1971 for Shebandowan: A Summer Place.

 In 2003 he was awarded the Directors Guild of Canada's Distinguished Service Award for his lifetime contributions to Canadian filmmaking.
 The award was later renamed the Don Haldane Distinguished Service Award in his honour.